 Comments: Monitor with first dose (see WARNINGS section).

 Use: For the treatment of patients with relapsing forms of multiple sclerosis (MS) to reduce the frequency of clinical exacerbations and to delay the accumulation of physical disability.

 What other drugs will affect fingolimod?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with fingolimod, especially:
+Fingolimod can cause a serious heart problem, especially if you use certain medicines at the same time, including antibiotics, antidepressants, heart rhythm medicine, antipsychotic medicines, and medicines to treat cancer, malaria, HIV or AIDS.
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with fingolimod.

 More about fingolimod